AkhiraChain/contracts/contracts/drop/drop.md

     1. The nature of tokens to be minted by the audience is pre-determined by the contract admin.
 E.g. a 10k NFT drop where the contents of the NFTs to be minted by the audience is already known and determined by the contract admin before the audience comes in to mint NFTs.
     2. The nature of tokens to be minted by the audience is *not* pre-determined by the contract admin.
 E.g. a course ‘certificate’ dynamically generated with the name of the course participant, to be minted by the course participant at the time of course completion.

-The thirdweb `Token` contracts serve the cases described in (1) and 2(ii).
+The Akhira `Token` contracts serve the cases described in (1) and 2(ii).

-The thirdweb `Drop` contracts serve the case described in 2(i).
+The Akhira `Drop` contracts serve the case described in 2(i).
 They are written to give a contract creator granular control over restrictions around an audience minting tokens from the same contract (or ‘collection’, in the case of NFTs) over an extended period of time.

 ## Technical Details